CBD for Cats with Cancer

 • Bleeding or discharge - Bleeding can occur in places where cats are injured or have internal issues.
 Blood and discharge from the cat's mouth or vagina, spotting of blood, rubbing of the hindquarters are signs of a problem.

 • Difficulty breathing – If your cat has never shown difficulty breathing, there may be a growth or obstruction in the airway.
-It is best to consult a vet and get a diagnosis.
+It is critical to consult a vet and get a diagnosis.

 • Difficulty defecating – There is a good chance your cat may be constipated, but there may be an underlining health issue.

-• Difficulty eating or swallowing – Oral Dysphagia is often the culprit when a cat has a hard time eating or swallowing food.
-Signs may be struggling to open the mouth or hold food in the mouth, collecting food on the sides of the mouth, or throwing head backward to eat.
+• Difficulty eating or swallowing – Oral dysphagia is often the culprit when a cat has a hard time eating or swallowing food.
+Signs may include struggling to open the mouth or hold food in the mouth, collecting food on the sides of the mouth, or throwing head backward to eat.

 • Difficulty urinating – Call your vet immediately if your cat has problems urinating.
 There are many reasons a cat can't urinate, and cancer may be one.